 The Buyer’s Choice meeting provides the opportunity for the buyer to truly personalize their space.
 Shortly after there is a signed around contract, the Design Center expert will contact you to schedule your Buyer’s Choice meeting.
 The meeting is conducted at the Design Center for Spokane and Idaho buyers, and at our Madison Park Model home for Tri-Cities buyers.
 During the meeting, buyers can expect to review their floor plans, make electrical upgrades, and select options such as exterior colors, door styles/colors, lighting fixtures, cabinet style/color, sinks and faucets.
 The flooring and counter top selections meeting is held on a later date at the flooring company.

 Once the meeting has concluded, pre-sale buyers have one week (5 business days) and spec home buyers have 24 hours (1 business day) to review selections made and submit any desired Change Orders.
 After the one week, no changes are allowed.
-This is to make sure that we keep your home on schedule and don’t cause any delays.
+This is to make sure that we order all of the products going into the home with adequate lead time, and keep your home on schedule and don’t cause any delays.

 When purchasing a spec home, all structural options are unavailable.
 This is so that we can get the home drafted, permitted, and into the ground as fast as possible.
 If the spec home is purchased early enough, the buyer is still able to have a Design Center Meeting, as well as a flooring meeting.
 However, if the spec home is purchased later in the build processes, these meetings become less available.
 Typically right around dig, selections will be made inhouse and once the Design Center selections have been added to the spec home, those options are unavailable for the buyer to make.